AffineLabs/addressbook/README.md

 # AffineLabs Addressbook

-The AffineLabs' Addressbook repository on GitHub is a valuable resource for developers and users of the AffineLabs platform.
-This repository contains a collection of static files that provide important information about the deployed contract addresses and application binary interfaces (ABIs) by the AffineLabs.
+This repository contains a collection of static files that provide information about the deployed contract addresses and application binary interfaces (ABIs) of the Affine protocol.

 ## CLI